-According to the CDC, COVID-19 vaccination should be offered to you regardless of whether you already had a COVID-19 infection.
-You should not be required to have an antibody test before you are vaccinated.
+According to the CDC, COVID-19 vaccination should be offered to you regardless of whether you got infected or not.
+An antibody test shouldn’t be required before vaccination.

-Finally, these vaccines are confirmed to be absolutely safe.
+Finally, these vaccines are confirmed to be totally safe.
 This is a weapon that we now have in our hands to control this wide-spread pandemic which virus continues to scaringly mutate.